vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 #### Solving Graph Problems
 - First we will draw all the nodes as a graph from 0 to N-1, so that we visually see what we are working with.
 - Then we can go thru the edges from the input and fill in the graph.
-- These are undirected edges - 2 way streets.
-- Once we draw we could see that there could be different clusters or islands of nodes.
-- Each of these is called a connected component.
-- We need to algorithmically count these connected components.
-- Similar to the number of islands problem in a graph instead of a matrix.
-- We want to pick a node and see all the nodes connected to it the next node.
-- Eventually we will visit all the nodes in that cluster, that would be 1 connected component.
-- The main logic is to use a DFS that lets use explore all the neighbors of a node, mark them as visited [an array]
-- so that we do not visit them again.

 #### Implementing Graph Problems
 - We setup an adjacency list or a matrix  so that we can easily lookup each nodes neighbors.